tawasta/event/event_mail_attendees/README.rst

 ====================
 Event Mail Attendees
 ====================
-* Send mails to attendees without mass mailing
+* Send mails using a wizard to attendees without using complicated mass mailing

 Configuration
 =============